tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 --------------

 Trading Strategy includes token tax and deflation data as part of its dataset.
-Data is collected by trading pair (not by token), because different tax rules can apply to transactions based on the underlying activity.
-Different liquidity pools have different addresses and thus tax can vary trading pair by trading pair, although most of taxed tokens have a flat tax on all transactions.
+Data is collected by a trading pair, not by a token, because different taxes may apply to transactions based on the underlying activity.
+E.g. different liquidity pools have different addresses and thus tax can vary between trading and transfer activities, although most of taxed tokens have the same flat tax across all transfers.

-- Example of a taxed trading pair
+- Example of a taxed trading pair (TODO)

-- Example of a non-taxed trading pair
+- Example of a non-taxed trading pair (TODO)

 Token tax data is available at